 - Umbilical cord complications.
 A number of complications that occur with the umbilical cord put a baby at risk for cerebral palsy because it is the cord that provides the fetus with blood and oxygen from the mother.
 If this supply is cut off the baby can asphyxiate and end up with brain damage.
 Potential complications include the umbilical cord wrapping around the baby’s neck and a constricted umbilical cord.

 - Abnormal presentation.
 Normal presentation occurs when the baby’s head emerges first, facing toward the mother’s back.
 An abnormal presentation, like breech in which the baby’s bottom comes out first, can cause serious distress and potentially asphyxia.
-Presentation should be monitored by doctors and addressed if abnormal.
+The presentation should be monitored by doctors and addressed if abnormal.

 - Uterine rupture.
 When the uterus ruptures or tears during labor and delivery it may cause excessive bleeding, which is dangerous for the mother and the baby.
 For the baby it may result in asphyxia and resulting brain damage.